maeollie/maeollie.github.io/_pages/projects.md

 layout: page
 title: my work
 permalink: /my-work/
-description: A few of my recent projects and collaborations.
+description: Recent projects and collaborations
 nav: true
 nav_order: 2

 ---

 If you would like to explore more of my past projects and writing, please [get in touch](mailto:makayla.hipke@gmail.com).

+***

 ## Digital.gov: Standing up a content operations infrastructure